 The administration of business rates changed in 2013-14 following the introduction of the business rates retention scheme which aims to give councils a greater incentive to grow businesses, but also increases the financial risk due to volatility and non-collection.
 Instead of paying business rates to the central pool, local authorities retain a proportion of the total collectable rate due.
-For 2020-21 the Isle of Wight Council's share was 50%, with the other 50% paid to central government as preceptor.
-For 2021-22 and following the creation of the Hampshire and Isle of Wight Fire and Rescue Authority on 1 April 2021, the new fire authority has been allocated a 1% share, with the council's share reducing to 49% and the central government share being 50%.
+For 2021-22 the Isle of Wight Council's share was 49%, 50% was paid to central government and the remaining 1% paid to Hampshire and Isle of Wight Fire and Rescue Authority as preceptors.
+For 2022-23 these allocations have remained the same as they were in 2021-22.

 Business rates income since 2017-18 has been based on the 2017 valuation list which superseded the 2010 valuation list on 1 April 2017.
-The total of business rates payable for 2021-22 was estimated before the start of the financial year as £39.873 million (£39.034 million in 2020-21).
-This is shared between the council (£19.538 million), the Hampshire and Isle of Wight Fire and Rescue Authority (£0.399 million) and central government (£19.936 million) and charged to the collection fund in year.
+The total of business rates payable for 2022-23 was estimated before the start of the financial year as £32.243 million (£39.873 million in 2021-22).
+This is shared between the council (£15.799 million), the Hampshire and Isle of Wight Fire and Rescue Authority (£0.322 million) and central government (£16.122 million) and charged to the collection fund in year.

 When the scheme was introduced, central government set a baseline level for each authority identifying the expected level of retained business rates and a top-up or tariff amount to ensure that all authorities receive their baseline amounts.
 Tariffs due from authorities payable to central government are used to finance the top-ups to those authorities who did not achieve their targeted baseline funding.
-The Isle of Wight Council received a top-up grant of £11.695 million in 2021-22 (£13.153 million in 2020-21) which is credited to the general fund (see note 40).
-The increase in the top-up grant is due to the funding changes resulting from the reduction in the retention rate.
+The Isle of Wight Council received a top-up grant of £11.695 million in 2022-23 (£11.695 million in 2021-22) which is credited to the general fund (see note 39).

-The business rates collection fund deficit for 2021-22 is much smaller than in previous years.
-This is primarily as a result of businesses being awarded expanded retail and nursery reliefs in 2020-21 totalling £10.659 million (£24.447 million in 2020-21) as part of the Governments response to the Covid-19 pandemic.
+The business rates collection fund now has a surplus for 2022-23 compared to the deficit to 2021-22.
+This is primarily as a result of businesses being awarded less expanded retail and nursery reliefs in 2021-22 totalling £10.557 million (£5.239 million in 2022-23) as part of the Governments response to the Covid-19 pandemic.

 The reliefs effectively reduce the net amount the council can collect from businesses.
-The total income from business ratepayers collectable in 2021-22 was £27.098 million (£16.164 million in 2020-21).
-As the precept amounts cannot be changed the result is a considerable deficit.
-For 2020-21 such large losses were funded by the Government through section 31 grants and are credited to the council's general fund especially in the case.
-In respect of 2021-22 there has been a significant decrease in Section 31 grants compared to 2020-21 indicating that the Government believes businesses require less support and a belief that the Council would collect more Rateable Income from businesses.
+The total income from business ratepayers collectable in 2022-23 was £32.541 million (£27.098 million in 2021-22).
+As the precept amounts cannot be changed the result is a considerable increase.
+For 2021-22 such large losses were funded by the Government through section 31 grants and are credited to the council's general fund especially in the case.
+In respect of 2022-23 there has been a significant decrease in Section 31 grants compared to 2021-22 indicating that the Government believes businesses require less support and a belief that the Council would collect more Rateable Income from businesses.

 In addition to the management of business rates, authorities are required to finance appeals made in respect of rateable values as defined by the VOA.
-As such, authorities are required to make a provision in respect of outstanding appeals at 31 March 2022.
+As such, authorities are required to make a provision in respect of outstanding appeals at 31 March 2023.
 In addition to appeals made on the 2017 valuation list, there are also outstanding appeals on the 2010 valuation list.
 A successful appeal on the 2010 valuation list is likely to result in a backdated adjustment for any overpayment due.
-The total provision charged to the collection fund at 31 March 2022 is £8.148 million (£9.092 million at 31 March 2021).
+The total provision charged to the collection fund at 31 March 2023 is £6.505 million (£8.148 million at 31 March 2022).
 This amount is included in short-term provisions in the balance sheet (note CF6).